suika3-community/suika3/README.md

 - **Jot-and-Run**: A powerful markup language designed to bring your stories to life in an instant.

+- **Battery-Friendly:** Idle CPU and GPU usages are around 1%, making it perfect for long-play on mobile devices.

 - **Long-Term Support:** Our codebase is so portable and designed to support future platforms through the 2030s, 2040s, and beyond.